devdl/MEC_ChangeOrderStatus/README.md

-# MEC_ChangeOrderStatus
+# MEC Change Order Status

-This extensions expands core Magento functionality for order status managment.
+This extension expands core Magento functionality for order status management.

-This extension allows shop owners to set up email notifications for order statuses and change order statuses in bulk.

 # Features
 - Set up email notifications for order status changes (different email notifications can be set up for each status and store view)